 Data records are likely to be used for the launch of targeted advertising campaigns based on your interests.
 At worst, they could be released on dark web markets.

-How to Get Rid of Bing Redirect Virus Mac
+Remove Bing Redirect Virus from Mac

 In case you have further questions or need additional help, don’t hesitate to leave a comment or contact us via email.